mageplus/mageplus/README.md

 2. to provide a visible roadmap (with estimated release dates), which prefers bug fixes, stability and security over more features

+3. to provide bug fixes in a timely fashion, releasing patches as soon as possible - rather than waiting for a complete new release

-3. to provide a simple and stable method to ensure that Magento CE users always have the most current, stable and bug free implementation - eliminating painful upgrade processes
+4. to provide a simple and stable method to ensure that Magento CE users always have the most current, stable and bug free implementation - eliminating painful upgrade processes

 Mage+ has been created in order to help the Magento Open Source project to reach it's full potential by harnessing the input of anybody wishing to contribute.
 With this increased project velocity, Magento CE will become a more stable product, whilst at the same time creating a much greater engagment with the Magento community

+Put simply, Mage+ aims to always be the most stable, secure and up to date version of Magento available.

 Anybody may contribute to this repository.
 There are no agreements to sign, no forms to complete.

-If you've identified an issue with Magento 1.7.0, please raise an issue.
+If you've identified an issue with Magento 1.7.0 (or Mage+ itself), please raise an issue here (https://github.com/mageplus/mageplus/issues).
 If you also have a fix for it, please make a pull request and contribute

 Not sure how to make a pull request? read the guide here: http://help.github.com/send-pull-requests/